leoreigoto/leoreigoto.github.io/README.md

 ****************************************************************************************************************************************
 ### SQL client (sqlite + Tkinter)

+<b>Objective</b>

-Objective: To create a simple SQL client that integrates SQLite for backend database management and Tkinter for frontend GUI development.
+To create a simple SQL client that integrates SQLite for backend database management and Tkinter for frontend GUI development.
 This project serves as an exercise in practicing SQL queries and leveraging Tkinter as a tool for developing lightweight applications.

 Technologies:
 Python, SQL, Tkinter